Scalable and Effective IPS Technology

 - Runs entirely in software and can scale to 10 Gbps of network traffic on commodity hardware.

 - Runs in passive mode (not inline).
-This is can be a huge advantage because traditional, inline IPS configurations pose a higher risk to a network's availability.
+This can be a huge advantage because traditional, inline IPS configurations pose a higher risk to a network's availability.

 - Uses powerful active response technology to block unwanted traffic (bots, spyware, P2P, etc.) and actively learns which flows need to be blocked proactively.